-Viper Series – The Viper Series Sterilizers are a perfect chemical-free water disinfection solution for professional applications.
+Viper Series – The Viper Series Sterilizers are a perfect chemical-free UV light water treatment solution for professional applications.
 UV Sterilization is versatile technology used for disinfecting water, other opaque liquids, hard surfaces and air.
-Using the same germicidal rays as the sun, but hundreds of times stronger, UV offers a reliable, cost effective, environmentally friendly alternative to chemicals and their resulting bi-products.
+Using the same germicidal rays as the sun, but hundreds of times stronger, ultraviolet water filters offer a reliable, cost effective, environmentally friendly alternative to chemicals and their resulting bi-products.

 UV Sterilization is a purely physical process so it doesn’t alter water’s chemistry, taste, smell or pH.

 The Viper Series UV are ideal for large commercial or residential ponds, aquariums, and water features.
 The specially designed lamps disinfect faster and have greater cell penetration capability.
-The compact body design has a small footprint making it easy to handle, install and maintain.
+The compact body design of the ultraviolet water filters have a small footprint making it easy to handle, install and maintain.
 Vipers are engineered to accommodate extreme flow rates.
 A provided flow switch shuts the unit off if flows fall below 95 GPM.

 Where do I install my UV?

-The best place to install your Viper SL is after the filter and lower than the return water line.
+The best place to install your UV light water treatment Viper SL is after the filter and lower than the return water line.
 If an

 after the filter installation is not feasible, your sterilizer can be installed before the filter, but